 - Unit Tests vs. Acceptance Tests.
 Unit tests capture one piece of functionality, and as such make it easier to identify bugs in that functionality.
 As far as possible try to have unit tests for each method that could possibly fail, and group them per class.
 However, for certain deeply recursive or complex setup situations, it is easier to write tests that represent a scenario in the larger application; these are called acceptance tests or functional tests.
 Tests that break Feathers' rules may make good acceptance tests.
 Group acceptance tests according to the functionality that they test.
 For example, if you are writing a compiler, you might write acceptance tests that make assertions about the code generated for each possible source language statement.
 Such tests might exercise many classes, and might take a long time to run because they touch the file system.
 You can write them using SUnit, but you won't want to run them each time you make a small change, so they should be separated from the true unit tests. - Black's Rule of Testing.
 For every test in the system, you should be able to identify some property for which the test increases your confidence.
 It's obvious that there should be no important property that you are not testing.
 This rule states the less obvious fact that there should be no test that does not add value to the system by increasing your confidence that a useful property holds.
 For example, several tests of the same property do no good.
-In fact they do harm: they make it harder to infer the behaviour of the class by reading the tests, and because one bug in the code might then break many tests at the same time.
-Have a property in mind when you write a test.
+In fact, they do harm in two ways.
+First, they make it harder to infer the behaviour of the class by reading the tests.
+Second, because one bug in the code might then break many tests, they make it harder to estimate how many bugs remain in the code.
+So, have a property in mind when you write a test.